Financial responsibility for oil spills

 What is financial responsibility?

-Financial responsibility refers to the proof or demonstration that a responsible party is able to pay for the costs and damages of a spill up to a specified amount.
-Typically, financial responsibility is evidenced by an insurance policy or Pollution and Indemnity (P&I) club documents, but also may involve surety bonds, guarantees, letters of credit, or qualification for self-insurance.
+Financial responsibility requirements are different than the concept of limit of liability and it is important to understand that this rule’s levels refer to the proof or demonstration that a responsible party is able to pay for the costs and damages of a spill up to a specified amount.
+Typically, financial responsibility is evidenced by an insurance policy or protection and indemnity (P&I) club documents, but also may involve surety bonds, guarantees, letters of credit, or qualification for self-insurance.

 Financial responsibility requirements

-On April 17, 2023, Ecology began a rulemaking to create a new rule, Chapter 173-187 WAC Financial Responsibility.
-The rulemaking will ensure that vessels and facility owners and operators have adequate financial resources to pay cleanup and damage costs arising from an oil spill.
-As part of this rulemaking, the existing Chapter 317-50 WAC – Financial Responsibility for Small Tank Barges and Oil Spill Response Barges, will be incorporated into the new rule and then repealed.
+On June 14, 2024, Ecology adopted a new chapter of rule, Chapter 173-187 WAC Financial Responsibility.
+The adopted rule ensures that vessel and facility owners and operators have adequate financial resources to pay cleanup and damage costs arising from an oil spill.
+Additionally, the previously existing Chapter 317-50 WAC – Financial Responsibility for Small Tank Barges and Oil Spill Response Barges, was incorporated into the new rule and repealed.
 For information about the rulemaking, visit our website at https://ecology.wa.gov/Regulations-Permits/Laws-rules-rulemaking/Rulemaking/WAC-173-187.

 Type of vessel